wollmannbruno/blog/content/posts/2023/safety-in-the-api-jungle/index.md

 title: Safety in the API Jungle
 description: It's a jungle out there and predators are homing in on the smell of fresh attack vectors and security vulnerabilities exposed by APIs.
-lead: APIs are a new attack surface.
+summary: APIs are a new attack surface.
 A hidden attack surface.
-summary: It's a jungle out there and predators are homing in on the smell of fresh attack vectors and security vulnerabilities exposed by APIs.
+# summary: It's a jungle out there and predators are homing in on the smell of fresh
+#   attack vectors and security vulnerabilities exposed by APIs.
 date: 2023-07-15T07:36:00-06:00
-thumbnail: images/safety-in-the-api-jungle.jpg
-images:
-  - images/safety-in-the-api-jungle.jpg
 categories:
   - Events
 tags: